 This is what a Special Forces Reconnaissance operation entails.
 There are many and various other examples of reconnaissance tasks that are even more arduous than this example - which is a relatively standard example.

 Example 2 - A Strategic Operation

 For this example we will take the case of destroying a strategic bridge over a river in enemy territory.
-In this particular example, we will take a bridge which is located far inside enemy territory, right next to a massive enemy base containing thousands of enemy soldiers, where the enemy know that we are going to try to destroy the bridge, and so place massive forces in prepared positions - with heavy weapons - on each side of the river along the banks and around the bridge, place massive forces on the bridge looking into the water below it, place barbed wire and underwater booby traps and explosives all around the base of the bridge in the water, have searchlights which on the bridge which shine into the water at the base of the bridge at night, have naval patrol boats in the water all around the bridge, and are all on the highest possible alert waiting for us.
+In this particular example, the bridge is located far inside enemy territory, right next to a massive enemy base containing thousands of enemy soldiers, where the enemy know that we will attempt to destroy the bridge and thus place massive forces in prepared positions - with heavy weapons - on each side of the river along the banks and around the bridge.
+They could also place forces on the bridge looking into the water below it, place barbed wire and underwater booby traps and explosives all around the base of the bridge in the water.
+They have searchlights on the bridge to shine into the water at the base of the bridge at night, have naval patrol boats in the water all around the bridge and are all on the highest possible alert , waiting for us.
 We will also assume that the river over which the bridge runs is one of the most crocodile-infested in Africa - with crocodiles that are habitual man-eaters, as they have been eating the local population there (in large quantities, especially around the bridge) for generations.